 Following another World War and decades of stagnation during the Communist era, the ghosts of Łódź's industrial past are now being gradually revived and recalibrated to the needs of a modern 21st century metropolis.
 Today the third-largest city in Poland, it should come as no surprise that Łódź's top attractions are all directly tied to the old days of industry.

 So what to see?
-The most obvious choice is Manufaktura, however, the city is full of post-industrial sites such as OFF Piotrkowska, Piotrkowska 217, EC1 and the Museum of Cinematography, to name a few.
+The most obvious choice is Manufaktura, however, the city is full of post-industrial sites such as OFF Piotrkowska, Piotrkowska 217, EC1, the Central Museum of Textiles, Museum of Cinematography and the former vodka distillery Monopolis, to name a few.
 Something altogether different - the former villas of the industrialists have been turned into museums, schools, or used by local authorities.
 The most famous examples are the Neo-Baroque palace of Manufaktura's owner, Israeł Poznański, which is now home to the Museum of the City of Łódź.
 To gauge how rich Poznański was not only in finances, but in family, you need to also see his lavish Poznański mausoleum in the Jewish cemetery – not exactly modest!
 Another of the city's most outstanding architectural monuments is the Herbst Palace, once home to the Herbst and Scheiber industrial families, located at the former Księży Młyn factory (which once accounted for 15% of the total area of the city).
 Leopold Kindermann's Art Nouveau villa on ul.
 Wolczańska 31/33 (J-6) is also worth seeing.

 You can easily contrast such extravagance with the very modest former worker tenements (still lived in today), which can be found across from the main entrances to Manufaktura at ul.
 Ogrodowa 24/26 and the former Księży Młyn factory complex on ul.
 Tymienieckiego 25A.
 This is a city littered with post-industrial sites just waiting to be explored.
 We hope to show you the main sights throughout our guide.